 The caravan will continue next week with distributions in Flagler and Putnam counties on Thursday, Aug.
 26 – with more than 500 households expected to receive food during the two events.
 Other events are planned in St. Johns, Duval, Nassau, Clay, Columbia and Suwannee counties.

 ABOUT SECOND HARVEST:

-• Second Harvest has been leading the fight against hunger in north Florida for more than 30 years.
+• Nourishment Network has been leading the fight against hunger in north Florida for more than 30 years.
 As a member of Feeding America, the nation’s food bank network, it is responsible for food distribution in 18 counties in north Florida.
-To accomplish this task, Second Harvest utilizes relationships with Subsidiary Distribution Organizations (SDOs) in Gainesville (Bread of the Mighty Food Bank), Lake City (Catholic Charities Food Bank) and St. Augustine (Salvation Army Food Bank).
+To accomplish this task, Nourishment Network utilizes relationships with Subsidiary Distribution Organizations (SDOs) in Gainesville (Bread of the Mighty Food Bank), Lake City (Catholic Charities Food Bank) and St. Augustine (Salvation Army Food Bank).

-• Second Harvest will eclipse more than 15 million pounds of food distributed into north Florida this calendar year – which equates to more than 12 million meals for people in need.
+• Nourishment Network will eclipse more than 15 million pounds of food distributed into north Florida this calendar year – which equates to more than 12 million meals for people in need.